Bodo League massacre: Executions

-Under the leadership of Kim Il-sung, the Korean People's Army attacked from the north on 25 June 1950, starting the Korean War.
+Under the leadership of Kim Il Sung, the Korean People's Army attacked from the north on 25 June 1950, starting the Korean War.
 According to Kim Mansik, who was a military police superior officer, President Syngman Rhee ordered the execution of people related to either the Bodo League or the South Korean Workers Party on 27 June 1950.
-The first massacre was started one day later in Hoengseong, Gangwon-do on 28 June.
+The first massacre was started one day later in Hoengseong, Gangwon Province on 28 June.
 Retreating South Korean forces and anti-communist groups executed the alleged communist prisoners, along with many of the Bodo League members.
 The executions were performed without any trials or sentencing.
 Kim Tae Sun, the chief of the Seoul Metropolitan Police, admitted to personally executing at least 12 "communists and suspected communists" after the outbreak of the war.
 When Seoul was recaptured in late September 1950, an estimated 30,000 South Koreans were summarily deemed collaborators with the North Koreans and shot by ROK forces.
 At least one US lieutenant colonel is known to have approved the executions at the request of a South Korean regimental commander.
 Lt.
 Col. Rollins S. Emmerich, after initially stalling and disapproving, told the South Korean regimental commander Kim Chong-won that he could kill a large number of political prisoners in Busan if the North Korean troops approached so that they would not fall into enemy hands.
 A mass execution of 3,400 South Koreans did indeed take place near Busan that summer.

 United States official documents show that American officers witnessed and photographed the massacre.
 In another, United States official documents show that John J. Muccio, then United States Ambassador to South Korea, made recommendations to Rhee and Defense Minister Shin Sung-mo that the executions be stopped.
 American witnesses also reported the scene of the execution of a girl who appeared to be 12 or 13 years old.
 The massacre was also reported to both Washington and Gen. Douglas MacArthur, who described it as an "internal matter".
 According to one witness, 40 victims had their backs broken with rifle butts and were shot later.
 Victims in seaside villages were tied together and thrown into the sea to drown.
 Retired South Korean Adm.
 Nam Sang-hui confessed that he authorized 200 victims' bodies to be thrown into the sea, saying, "There was no time for trials for them."

 There were also British and Australian witnesses.
 Great Britain raised this issue with the U.S. at a diplomatic level, causing Dean Rusk, Assistant Secretary of State for Far Eastern Affairs, to inform the British that U.S. commanders were doing "everything they can to curb such atrocities".
 During the massacre, the British protected their allies and saved some citizens.
 The Associated Press conducted extensive archival research and found documents classified "secret" and "filed away" by the Pentagon and State Department in Washington, that had indicated the US commander Gen. Douglas MacArthur made no attempts to curb the summary mass killings.